-Beer can chicken is not only a great way to cook a whole chicken on the grill, it's also a lot of fun to do.
+Beer can chicken is not only a great way to cook a whole chicken on the grill, but it's also a lot of fun to do.
 Sitting a whole chicken on top of an open beer can may seem a little bit weird, or even frivolous, but it's actually a genius recipe method for barbecuing a whole bird while keeping it moist, tender, and juicy.
 You can also add plenty of flavor to the meat using this method.
 Whether you like a smoky, mild, or spicy-tasting chicken, all you have to do is just switch up the spice rub you use to adjust the flavor.

-That's the real secret of beer butt chicken—using a tasty and aromatic spice rub to season the outside of the bird while steaming the meat as it cooks over flavorful beer.
+That's the real secret of beer butt chicken—using a tasty and aromatic spice rub to season the outside of the bird while steaming the meat as it cooks over a flavorful beer.

 01 of 10